dylannrees/jamblang/README.md

 Atoms can now have variable depth.
 Previously, the only way to overload atoms was by doing it within each atom's call.
 Now, atoms can have a list of "sub-atoms" called ions each of which have their own vectorization depths and calls.

 For example, the first ion of the atom `»` is to return the greater of it's two arguments at depth zero on both sides.
 This works when the two arguments are of the same type, but errors when given a string and an integer.
 This was the atom's only behavior in Jelly.
 In Jamb, when the first ion errors, the second ion is tried.
 If given `abc` and `5` as its arguments, the atom will then change it's left argument's depth to one and try to left pad it to length equal to the right argument.
-E.g. `“abc”»5` will return `'  abc'` (`»` looks like the string `“abc”` is being shifted to the right).
+E.g. `“abc”»5` will return `'  abc'` (`“abc”»` looks like the string `“abc”` is being shifted to the right).
 Equivalently, `«` right pads.

-In Jelly at point at which Jamb diverged, there was only one single byte dyad that had depths **1** and **0**, so it was not possible to overload existing single byte atoms to include both a left padding atom and a right padding atom without taking up unused bytes.
+At the point in Jelly at which Jamb diverged, there was only one single byte dyad that had depths **1** and **0**, so it was not possible to overload existing single byte atoms to include both a left padding atom and a right padding atom without taking up unused bytes.

 ### Argument swapping for dyads